 The Pupil Premium was introduced in April 2011.
 Since then the amount schools and academies receive has increased.
 Schools and academies receive funding based on the number of pupils who have been eligible for free school meals at any point in the last 6 years and for children who are in, or who have left, local authority care.
-This funding is provided to enable schools to provide additional interventions to accelerate the progress of children from these groups.

 - a special guardianship order

 Information and guidance about applying can be found by clicking below.